 Preparing your teens for adult life is a difficult task for most parents.
 The world of a teenager is a lot different from the one their parents grew up in, who may not always be aware of all the challenges teenagers face.
 Sometimes, a little outside assistance can go a long way in helping emerging adults adjust to their upcoming roles in society.
-Here are five different ways a life coach can help.
+Here are five different ways a life coach can help your teen.

 1. Confidence Building Strategies